Entries to Google Sheet has launched! 🎂

 Not a Gravity Forms user?
 Please, tell me which form builder you want to connect to Google Sheets.

 This plugin exists because I need it.
-I paid a service hundreds of dollars to connect Gravity Forms and a Google Sheet, and the product was a massive disappointment.
-It broke if the Sheet was edited, and it required that I log back in and remap fields if the form was edited.
-This meant it was always broken!
-Before I got zapped with another bill, I began writing this plugin.
+A few years ago, I paid a service hundreds of dollars to connect Gravity Forms and a Google Sheet, and for me and one client, the integration was a disappointment.
+(This was 2019 & I’m sure that product has seen iterations since.)
+The connection broke if the Sheet or form were edited.
+Any change required I log back in and remap fields.
+Any failure that misses an edit is a problem.
+I had enough with field maps, and I began writing this plugin.

 - ☑️ Never map fields, not even once

-- ☑️ Allow the Sheet to be touched
+- ☑️ Allow the Sheet to be touched, the client should be able to add a column and annotate

 This was it–two killer features I decided I had to have.
 So, I built them.
 I’ll never forget the gasp from a client when I told her, “you can add your own columns to the Sheet now and it’ll just work.”